 Pitch 14 (5.11+, 30m): 3 bolts and bouldery moves start out in the thin, left-leaning rack from the belay.
 The crack will continue to ease up all the way until you reach a comfy belay ledge.

 Pitch 15 (5.11, 30m).
 The money pitch.
-From the anchor, climb a fist crack up the left side of a large pillar into splitter thin hands which strike through the headwall above.
-Thin jams await above the headwall.
-An extra #0.75 or #1 camalot could be useful for this pitch depending on comfort level.
+From the anchor, climb a fist crack up the left side of a large pillar into a splitter (thin hands) which strikes through the upper headwall above.
+More thin jams await above the headwall.
+An extra #0.75 or #1 Camalot could be useful for this pitch depending on comfort level.

 Pitch 16 (5.10) Finish the crack as it eases up and widens.
 Move to the right around a bulge and continue up a groove to a bolted belay.